Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!š¤

 As time went on, I started gaining referrals, then referrals from those referrals!

 I no longer attend networking events just to seek out clients; I now go because I enjoy meeting other business owners and building my professional network.
-(And also for the human contact--it gets lonely working for yourself!)
+(And also for the human contact–it gets lonely working for yourself!)

 The number one mistake most new freelancers make is expecting clients to find them online.
 Until you have a strong online presence with a strong social media following, a lot of case studies, and raving testimonials, you are unlikely to have clients rolling into your lap.
-Even the most experienced freelancers will tell you, the way to get clients is to be proactive and go after them yourself--and keep going after them.
+Even the most experienced freelancers will tell you, that the way to get clients is to be proactive and go after them yourself–and keep going after them.
 You should never stop expanding your network, asking for referrals, and contacting people you think you could help.

 Contrary to what most people think, you do not need a website right away to start getting business.